prcutler/paulcutler.org/content/posts/2020-07-15-introducing-silver-saucer/index.md

 ## Infrastructure
 I’ve already hooked up Silver Saucer to Azure Pipelines to automatically do continuous integration.
 I want to integrate `pytest` and code coverage next.
 After that I may look into continuous delivery, but there’s is a lot about Azure that I don’t know.

 Plenty of things to learn and keep me busy during these interesting times.
+Here's a teaser for making it to the end:

+{{< figure src="silversaucer.png" title="Silver Saucer screenshot" link="silversaucer.png" >}}